Nourish Logo

 2. Increased confidence in your role

-Personalised plans provide in-depth information about a person and their needs, including everything from their allergies and medication history to their likes and dislikes.
-Having this information to hand allows carers to get to know the people they support, and in having this deeper understanding of their needs, carers can feel confident they are providing the safest form of care for individuals.
+Personalised plans provide in-depth information about a person and their needs.
+Including everything from their allergies and medication history to their likes and dislikes.
+Having this information to hand allows carers to get to know the people they support.
+And in having this deeper understanding of their needs, carers can feel confident they are providing the safest form of care for individuals.

 3. More time with those you support

-Personalised plans empower care teams to work with a person-centred approach, as it gives them the time to spend with those they support in a face to face environment.
 Spending quality time with those in care is good for both the person receiving and giving the support.

 4. Provide greater autonomy to care teams